lionicsheriff/SublimeAcmePlumbing/README.md

 # SublimePlumb
-> Moke your text clickable
+> Make your text clickable

 # What